 • Press POWER once, then immediately press the DOWN key.

-NOTE: For Step 2 and 3, if the second key is not pressed immediately, a confirmation window will appear.
-The second key press must be pressed within 1 second of the window appearing.
+NOTE: For Step 2 and 3, if the second key is not pressed immediately, a confirmation window appears.
+The second key press must be pressed within one second of the window appearing.